The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

 where $\alpha\approx1/137$ is the fine structure constant, $m=511{\rm\,keV}$ is the mass of electron, and $T$ is the internal temperature of the AQN.
-One should emphasize that the emission from the electrosphere is not thermal, and the spectrum is dramatically different from blackbody radiation, see \cite{Forbes:2008uf}, see also Appendix \ref{details} with more details.
+One should emphasize that the emission from the electrosphere is not thermal, and the spectrum is dramatically different from blackbody radiation (see \cite{Forbes:2008uf} and also Appendix \ref{details} with more details).

-A typical internal temperature of the AQNs for very dilute galactic environment can be estimated from the condition that the radiative output of Eq. (\ref{eq:P_t}) must balance the flux of energy onto the nugget \be F_{\text{tot}} (4\pi R^2) \approx \kappa\cdot (\pi R^2) \cdot (2~ {\rm GeV})\cdot n \cdot v_{\rm AQN}, \ee where $n$ represents the number density of the environment.
-The left hand side accounts for the total energy radiation from the AQN's surface per unit time as given by (\ref{eq:P_t}) while the right hand side accounts for the rate of annihilation events when each successful annihilation event of a single baryon charge produces $\sim 2m_pc^2\approx 2~{\rm GeV}$ energy.
-In Eq.\,(\ref{eq:rad_balance}) we assume that the nugget is characterized by the geometrical cross section $\pi R^2$ when it propagates in environment with local density $n$ with velocity $v_{\rm AQN}\sim 10^{-3}c$.
+A typical internal temperature of the AQNs for a very dilute galactic environment can be estimated from the condition that the radiative output of Eq. (\ref{eq:P_t}) must balance the flux of energy onto the AQN \be F_{\text{tot}} (4\pi R^2) \approx \kappa\cdot (\pi R^2) \cdot (2~ {\rm GeV})\cdot n \cdot v_{\rm AQN}, \ee where $n$ represents the number density of the environment.
+The left hand side accounts for the total energy radiation from the AQN's surface per unit time as given by (\ref{eq:P_t}).
+The right hand side accounts for the rate of annihilation events when each successful annihilation event of a single baryon charge produces $\sim 2m_pc^2\approx 2~{\rm GeV}$ energy.
+In Eq. \,(\ref{eq:rad_balance}), we assume that the AQN is characterized by the geometrical cross section $\pi R^2$ when it propagates in an environment with a local density $n$ with velocity $v_{\rm AQN}\sim 10^{-3}c$.